 Start small by gathering pieces of your cosplay from thrift stores.
 Once you get more comfortable in front of a sewing machine, you can create your entire cosplay from scratch.

-What Will You Accomplish in the New Year?
+What Will You Do This New Year?

 Making a list of New Year's resolutions might seem cheesy, but it can get you one step closer to accomplishing your goals.
 Sprinkle some nerdiness into your New Year and create resolutions that are actually fun!

 And if you find it hard to stick to your plans, we recommend checking out some of these books that we've personally found helpful: